armory/docs/content/en/cd-as-a-service/setup/blue-green.md

    See the [Deployment File Reference]({{< ref "ref-deployment-file#bluegreen-fields" >}}) for an explanation of these fields.

-   The values for `activeService` and `previewService` must match the names of the Kubernetes Service objects you created to route traffic to the current and preview versions of your application.

    This strategy is configured to pause for manual judgment before redirecting traffic to your new app version as well as before shutting down your old version.
 You could instead choose to pause for a duration of time.

-1. Change the value of targets.<targetName>.strategy for one or more of your deployment targets to `blue-green-deploy-strat`.
+1. Change the value of `targets.<targetName>.strategy` for one or more of your deployment targets to `blue-green-deploy-strat`.

    ```yaml
    ...